๐ŸงฉIntro to Algorithms

 Why This Matters

-Dynamic programming (DP) is one of the most heavily tested algorithm design paradigms in computer science courses—and for good reason.
+Dynamic programming (DP) is one of the most heavily tested algorithm design paradigms in intro algorithms courses.
 You're being tested on your ability to recognize when a problem exhibits optimal substructure and overlapping subproblems, the two hallmarks that signal DP is the right approach.
-These problems appear constantly in technical interviews, competitive programming, and real-world optimization scenarios from resource allocation to bioinformatics to natural language processing.

-Understanding these classic DP problems isn't about memorizing solutions—it's about recognizing problem patterns.
-When you see a new problem, you should immediately ask: "Does this look like a knapsack variant?
+Understanding these classic DP problems isn't about memorizing solutions.
+It's about recognizing problem patterns.
+When you see a new problem, you should ask: "Does this look like a knapsack variant?
 A sequence alignment problem?
 An optimization over intervals?"
 Each problem below represents a template that generalizes to dozens of related challenges.
-Don't just memorize the recurrence relations—know why each problem structure demands dynamic programming and how to identify similar problems on sight.
+Don't just memorize the recurrence relations.
+Know why each problem structure demands dynamic programming and how to spot similar problems on sight.

 Sequence-Based Problems

 These problems operate on one or two sequences (strings, arrays) and build solutions by examining prefixes or suffixes.
-The key insight is that the optimal solution for a sequence depends on optimal solutions for shorter subsequences.
+The core insight: the optimal solution for a sequence depends on optimal solutions for shorter subsequences.

 Fibonacci Sequence